veracity/veracity-documentation/sections/vap/admin-tab/configure.md

 Under "Header Icon", you can edit the favicon (header) icon for your VAP service or reset it to the default.
 To upload your own icon, select the **Edit Head Icon** button.
 To reset the icon to the default, select the **Reset to default icon**.
 If this a DNV or Veracity-owned service, leave the default logo.

-## Statistics Report

-Under "Statistics Report", you can see the statistics for your VAP service including VAP usage, historical data, who is using your tenant, and the information on key fields.

 ## Entity types

 Under "Entity types", you can add entity types, see what types are already created, edit or delete them.